BupBaeBae/Salon-Appointment-Booking/README.md

 Nail salons often rely on pen-and-paper scheduling or generic booking tools that are not tailored for their specific service durations, time slot structures, or staff availability.
 This project seeks to create a simple, web-based system where clients can book and cancel appointments, and the salon can manage available slots per artist and service type.

+## Original Notebook

+The project was originally developed as a Python notebook that implemented the appointment scheduling logic for a nail salon.
+This notebook served as the foundation for building the Django web application.
+The transition from notebook to web app involved converting the logic into Django models, forms, views, and templates to create a fully functional website.

 ## Features

 - View available appointment slots by artist and time